 The most groundbreaking offering to this limited genre comes from none other than Elia Kazan.
 Elia was was known for his envelope-pushing films, especially in the opportunities they gave to actors.
 Each of his offerings seemed to crank the wheel of human progress a bit further, simply because he directed films with human honesty.
 No social issue, no dark crevice of the human soul was out of bounds.
 Under his guiding force, the female sex particularly had more of a voice with better roles and more compelling stories.
 Thus, it was no surprise when he was placed at the helm of Pinky in 1949 to tell the story of a biracial woman whose southern homecoming forces her to definitively choose an identity-- black or white.
 Starring in the film is Jeanne Crain-- everyone's favorite apple blossom girl with grit-- who is about as far from black as one can get.
 Again, Lena Horne would be dismissed as a leading lady, as would Dorothy Dandridge.
 Another possibility was Linda Darnell-- herself a half-breed of sorts, as she carried within her Cherokee blood.
 But, due to the usual studio stipulations and societal prejudices, Jeanne snagged the role.
 It is at least a testament to her that she was able to handle it with such grace and conviction.

 "Pinky" is a young woman who has been away at college in the north studying to be a nurse.
 While there, she has been passing for white and too has fallen in love with a white doctor who knows nothing about her contaminated heritage.
 Her grandmother, Dicey-- played by Ethel Waters (with Jeanne, right)-- fills out the role of the moral compass of an earlier generation, one who holds onto the integrity of her roots while bearing the burden of a life that was bereft of even fewer opportunities than Pinky has been afforded.
-Elia Kazan paints vivid pictures of the stark difference between living life as a young, beautiful white girl and a young, beautiful black girl in various scenes, such as one in which the police interfere in an altercation between Pinky and two sinister men with obvious intentions.
-At first, the officer is on the innocent, harassed Pinky's side, until he learns that she is actually half-black, and thus all-black, at which point he quickly switches allegiance to the lechers.
+Elia Kazan paints vivid pictures of the stark difference between living life as a young, beautiful white girl and a young, beautiful black girl in various scenes, such as one in which the police interfere in an altercation between Pinky and a "colored" woman.
+At first, the officers are on the innocent, harassed Pinky's side, until they learns that she is actually half-black, and thus all-black, at which point they quickly turn on both parties.
 Pinky, though torn between her love of her grandmother, respect for herself, and disgust of the bigoted white race, cannot wait to return to the north and resume her life as a white woman.
 But cutting ties with her true self is not as easy as that, especially after she befriends and takes care of the ailing, wealthy Miss Em (Ethel Barrymore).
 Em leaves Pinky a hefty inheritance when she passes on, and immediately the town interjects, thinking it-- I suppose-- unconstitutional that a woman of color be given such a privilege when the money should go to Em's family-- family that had no care for the dying woman when she was alive.
 A court case ensues in which-- much to her surprise-- Pinky triumphs and receives the inheritance.
 Her fiance asks her to return with him to the north where they can go on pretending that Pinky is a wholesome, Caucasian girl, but Pinky refuses.
 She decides to stay and turn Miss Em's home into a clinic and black nursery school.
 She embraces her roots-- the antithesis to Peola's decision-- and makes a life for herself as her true self.

 In this film, we see an atypical success on all counts of the biracial woman.
 Just as Julie in Show Boat, Pinky at first wants to escape the constraints of her skin color and "live the dream," as it were-- the white dream.
 Like Peola, she wants to ignore her roots and pass as a white woman to do so.
 However, she finds a success that these two women did not.
 The end cases for both Peola and Julie were negative in that, despite their comeuppances and martyrdoms, they always maintained the bitter pill of guilt for their choices.
 They rebelled only to be struck down and forced to live with regret.
 Why?
 Because they denied half of their identities.
 Julie did not try to deny her blackness so much as she tried to ignore it.
 When she was severely reminded, she went about punishing herself, and never again tried to push for a better life.
 Peola completely rejects her blackness so that she may live this self same hypothetical life of privilege and too is castigated.
 Pinky may begin with the same intention, resenting her mixed race-- or at least half of it-- but in the end she comes to an acceptance of self that elevates her from a place of shame and remorse.
 She refuses to live a lie with the man she loves, and thus embraces the roots that society tells her she should shun-- the fatal error that Peola committed.
 Yet, she refuses to live as a victim to this, the fatal error that Julie committed.
 Instead, she becomes an entrepreneur, starting her own school, running her own business, and thriving in a society the way a white woman could-- Hell, the way a white man could!
 She will not be shackled by racism nor any of man's bigoted laws.
 She marries her pride in her African roots with the benefits that a full white woman of the time was expected to enjoy, and in truth she does better.
 She succeeds because she possesses no self-denial.